wp-plugins/wp-widget-sugarcrm-lead-module/readme.txt

 * You can use Widget one time only on each page, if will be display 2 time at single page – it will not work.
 * You must save your SugarCRM URL,username & password without which plugin won't work.
 * To use 'Pass user Remote Address with every lead' function you must create custom field in your SugarCRM lead module named 'lead_remote_ip'.
 * Now make any field hidden & provide it's value in Widget arguments in Widgets page.
+You can optimize this feature for something like from which part of your website lead is generated !

 == Installation ==